#WEUNITUS

 examMode

 A PowerPoint presentation related to a topic chosen by the student, but agreed with the lecturer, is normally required, followed by two questions on the program.
-A crop or a product of plant origin, or a topic present in the programme, is chosen, on the basis of which the lecturer assigns 2 or 3 specific papers, at least one of which is a review (also chosen by the student himself, subject to the lecturer's approval) on which the student relies to elaborate his/her oral presentation, which must last no less than 15 minutes and no more than 20.
+A crop or a product of plant origin, or a topic present in the programme, is chosen, on the basis of which the lecturer assigns 2 specific papers, at least one of which is a review (also chosen by the student himself, subject to the lecturer's approval) on which the student relies to elaborate his/her oral presentation, which must last no less than 15 minutes and no more than 20.

 A score between 18 and 30 is given to the presentation and to each of the answers to the two questions on the general part, taking into account the student's level of content knowledge, ability to analyze, synthesize and make interdisciplinary connections, critical thinking and clarity of exposition.
 The final mark corresponds to the average of the individual marks and it is necessary to have a sufficiency in each question.